jamesaoverton/nagomi/services.md

 </div>

-# Something extra-special coming up? <a href="mailto:info@nagomi.ca">Ask us about our make-up services</a>!

-All services are by appointment only.
-Gifts certificates available.
-We now accept debit and credit.
+# All services are by appointment only